godotengine/godot-docs/classes/class_physicsserver3d.rst

 - **SPACE_PARAM_BODY_TIME_TO_SLEEP** = **6** --- Constant to set/get the maximum time of activity.
 A body marked as potentially inactive for both linear and angular velocity will be put to sleep after this time.

 - **SPACE_PARAM_SOLVER_ITERATIONS** = **7** --- Constant to set/get the number of solver iterations for contacts and constraints.
-The greater the amount of iterations, the more accurate the collisions and constraints will be.
-However, a greater amount of iterations requires more CPU power, which can decrease performance.
+The greater the number of iterations, the more accurate the collisions and constraints will be.
+However, a greater number of iterations requires more CPU power, which can decrease performance.

 ----